Dependency Handler

 }

-- Declaring dependency to a specific configuration of the module.
+- Declaring dependency on a specific configuration of the component.

 plugins {